Six terms as an Illinois State Representative

 - Appointed Chairman of the Illinois International Trade and Commerce Committee.

-- Legislator for the Year Award
+- Legislator of the Year Award

 From the Illinois Bankers Association for her commitment to supporting local businesses and consumers.